danidiaz/cauldron/README.md

 In practice, the outer action doesn't need to be `IO`, it can be any other `Applicative`.

-Two or more constructors for the same component type are disallowed.
+Having more than one constructor for the same component type is disallowed.
 The wiring is type-directed, so there can't be any ambiguity about what value constructor to use.

 ## Monoidal registrations